microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

 ## Cobalt Enterprise Integration - Overview

-Completion of the steps from this document results in an Azure Devops Repo initialized with carefully selected Cobalt Infrastructure as code templates along with a CI/CD pipeline ready for multi-stage deployments.
+Completion of the steps from this document results in an Azure Devops Repo initialized with carefully selected Cobalt Advocated Pattern Templates (Infrastructure as code) along with a CI/CD pipeline ready for multi-stage deployments.

 This document provides Cobalt users instructions for initializing and integrating Cobalt into their existing AzureDevops organization using an Azure subscription.
 These steps assume some basic familiarity with the Azure DevOps portal and a desire to automate the creation of infrastructure.
 For more information on Cobalt, visit the following link: [READ ME](./README.md)